Aishwaryaa-Anand/Aishwaryaa-Anand/README.md

 <h3>I'm Aishwarya Anand</h3> A passionate computer science engineering student with a love for coding, design, and innovative technology!
 Currently diving into the MERN stack + AI , I enjoy building web applications and exploring new tech trends.

-## About Me

-I'm a computer science engineering student excited about the world of technology.
-I thrive on challenges and enjoy learning new skills.
-Currently, I'm focused on expanding my knowledge with the MERN stack + AI and I am eager to connect with like-minded individuals.

 ## Skills & Technologies

 [![My Skills](https://skillicons.dev/icons?i=c,py,js,html,css,nodejs,aws,bootstrap,dynamodb,flask,git,github,java,jquery,mongodb,mysql,netlify,react,tailwind,vscode&perline=8)](https://skillicons.dev)